n15g/coh-content-db-homecoming/README.md

 * Badge Dependencies (other badges needed for this one, may be in Patch Notes)
 * Acquisition Instructions (keep spoilers light & add more detail to notes)
 * Notes (from Forums, Wiki, Patch Notes, etc.)
-* History Plaque inscription and type (wall or monument)
+* History Plaque plaqueInscription and type (wall or monument)
 * Key Name (hero, male, lowercase, no special characters, replace space with dash (snake-case or kebab-case))
 * Export Name (hero, male, CamelCase (ProperCase), no special characters or spaces)